 Crucially, cryptocurrencies remove the need for central authorities like banks, money transfer services and other middlemen, in the same way, that a blockchain in the supply chain removes the need for physical contracts to be manually distributed and signed by relevant peers – accountants, insurers and so forth.
 In this light, blockchain can be considered a global decentralised source of trust.

 So where else can the technology be readily applied?
 The answer to that is any scenario in which ‘property’ is transferred.
-We’ve already seen its use in the supply chain, but consider how it could affect retail loyalty schemes, copyright schemes, voting, secure access to belongings, prescription drugs, property title transfers, music royalties, taxation, equity trading, wills and inheritance – networks as yet unimagined will evolve to meet societies’ needs as blockchain technology enters the mainstream.
+We’ve already seen its use in the supply chain, but consider how it could affect retail loyalty schemes, copyright schemes, voting, secure access to belongings, prescription drugs, property title transfers, music royalties, taxation, equity trading, wills and inheritance – blockchain networks as yet unimagined will evolve to meet societies’ needs as the technology enters the mainstream.

 It’s a reality that the opportunities afforded by blockchain are often marred by the difficulty of getting our heads around the technology in the first place.
 In this sense, the dawn of blockchain is remarkably similar to the dawn of the internet.
 Most people didn’t see – didn’t understand, even – the potential of the internet when it was in its nascent stages.